Cave, Missouri: 2010 census

 As of the census of 2010, there were 5 people, 3 households, and 2 families living in the village.
 The population density was 5.2 PD/sqmi.
 There were 6 housing units at an average density of 6.3 /sqmi.
 The racial makeup of the village was all White.

 There were 3 households, of which two were married couples living together and one was a non-family.
 One of the households was made up of a single individual.
 The average household size was 1.67 and the average family size was 2.00.

 The median age in the village was 61.5 years.
 None of the residents were under the age of 18; one was between the ages of 18 and 24; none were from 25 to 44; three were from 45 to 64; and one was 65 years of age or older.
 The gender makeup of the village was three males and two females.

-Unfortunately, the athletic prowess of Cave, Missouri residents is limited.
-Due to the low population, the town lacks any professional sports representation.
-Fortunately, Troy Buchanan football legend Mae Mae Gessert recently committed to play kicker at Truman State University, putting Cave on the map and giving the village their first athlete on scholarship.